 - Go hiking in the natural reserve La Romera

-5. El Centro (La Candelaria) – the buisness center of Medellin
+5. El Centro (La Candelaria) – for local vibes

-La Candelaria, which is also known as El Centro, is nothing less than downtown Medellin.
-It’s one of the most busy areas by daytime, where all the economic activity of the city takes place and where you’ll see the largest concentration of people.
+It’s one of the busiest areas by daytime, where all the economic activity of the city takes place and where you’ll see the largest concentration of people.

 On the contrary, at night is not so popular because it is not safe to go around at late hours… so I advise you avoid walking alone after dark there and to always be mindful of your belongings!
 If you don’t mind this, El Centro or La Candelaria is the place where you’ll find many super cheap hotels!
 Here are the best ones I have selected for you: